courselabs/project-cicd/README.md

 docker-compose -f infra\build/docker-compose.yml up -d
 ```

-Then copy from the sample solution to the project directory - this will use the existing Dockerfiles in the `project/docker` directory:
+Then copy from the sample solution to the project directory - this will use the existing Dockerfiles in the `project/docker` directory and make backups of your other directories:

 ```
-mv project/compose project/compose.bak
+mv project/compose project/compose-part3.bak
-mv project/jenkins project/jenkins.bak
+mv project/jenkins project/jenkins-part3.bak

 cp -r solution/part-3/compose project/ cp -r solution/part-3/jenkins project/